andrewjahn/AndysBrainBook/docs/ML/ML_Short_Course/ML_05_Haxby_MVPA.rst

 .. figure:: 05_Haxby_Searchlight.png

 The result of this analysis is a file in the ``SPM_Results_1`` directory called ``res_accuracy_minus_chance.nii``.
 I find it useful to overlay this on the subject's coregistered anatomical image in a viewer such as AFNI; after copying the file ``rsub-1_T1w.nii`` into the ``SPM_Results_1`` directory and loading the AFNI viewer, experiment with different viewing settings, in particular the threshold.
 Remember that the values in the image are the accuracy scores minus chance; since chance in this study is 1/8, or 12.5%., any negative values are accuracy scores less than chance, and any positive values are above chance.
-For example, if in a certain voxel we find a value of 25, that means the classification accuracy at that voxels is 25%+12.5%, or 37.5% total.
+For example, if in a certain voxel we find a value of 25, that means the classification accuracy at that voxel is 25%+12.5%, or 37.5% total.

 .. figure:: 05_Haxby_Searchlight_Results.png